MV-Map: Offboard HD-Map Generation with Multi-view Consistency

-Given a sequence of sensor data, the goal of HD-Map generation is to predict the positions and semantics of road elements in the BEV space, including road dividers, road boundaries, and pedestrian crossings.
+Given a sequence of sensory data, the goal of HD map generation is to predict the positions and semantics of road elements in the BEV space, including road dividers, road boundaries, and pedestrian crossings.

-\mypar{Problem statement.} We consider the input of HD-Map generation as $\mathcal{D}=\{(I_i, P_i)\}_{i=1}^N$, where $I_i$ denotes the $i$-th sensor frame, $P_i$ is the set of associated sensor poses, and $N$ is the total number of frames in the database representing diverse views of a scene captured by a moving ego vehicle.
-The output is denoted as $\mathcal{M}=\{M_i\}_{i=1}^N$, where $M_i$ is the HD-Map for the region nearby the ego vehicle on frame $i$.
+\mypar{Problem statement.} We consider the input of HD map generation as $\mathcal{D}=\{(I_i, P_i)\}_{i=1}^N$, where $I_i$ denotes the $i$-th sensor frame, $P_i$ is the set of associated sensor poses, and $N$ is the total number of frames in the database representing diverse views of a scene captured by a moving ego vehicle.
+The output is denoted as $\mathcal{M}=\{M_i\}_{i=1}^N$, where $M_i$ is the HD map for the region nearby the ego vehicle on frame $i$.
 Following HDMapNet~\cite{li2022hdmapnet}, we define $M_i$ as a local semantic map on BEV.
 Note that the aforementioned formulation is agnostic to sensor types.
-In the main paper, we mainly focus on {\em vision-oriented} HD-Map generation, and we extend it to leveraging additional LiDAR data in Sec.~\ref{supsec:lidar} (Appendix).
+In the main paper, we mainly focus on {\em vision-oriented} HD map generation, and we extend it to leveraging additional LiDAR data in Sec.~\ref{sec:lidar}.
 Specifically, every frame $I_i$ contains $K=6$ RGB images $\{I_{i,j}\}_{j=1}^K$ on nuScenes~\cite{caesar2020nuscenes}, and $P_i=\{P_{i,j}\}_{j=1}^K$ comprises of the intrinsic and extrinsic matrices of corresponding cameras.

 \mypar{Offboard vs. onboard settings.} Compared with the conventional onboard setup, our offboard setup offers greater flexibility in terms of speed and computation resources.
-Onboard HD-Map generation algorithms are often constrained by efficiency requirements and cannot use all the $N$ frames {\em in a single run}.
-By contrast, offboard algorithms are allowed to have access to all the $N$ frames, and can then leverage the offline setting and abundant computation resources to generate HD-Maps of higher quality.
+Onboard HD map generation algorithms are often constrained by efficiency requirements and cannot use all the $N$ frames {\em in a single run}.
+By contrast, offboard algorithms are allowed to have access to all the $N$ frames, and can then leverage the offline setting and abundant computation resources to generate HD maps of higher quality.